WICG/aom/explainer.md

 ## The Accessibility Object Model

 This spec proposes the *Accessibility Object Model* (AOM).
-We plan to split this work into four phases, which will respectively allow authors to:
+We plan to split this work into five phases, which will respectively allow authors to:

 1. modify the semantic properties of the accessibility node associated with a particular DOM node,